syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/file-manager/file-system-provider.md

 > By default, the root directory will be configured to set `C:/Users` as the root directory.

-To set the port in which the project to be hosted and the root directory of the file system.
-Run the following command.
+To set the port in which the project is to be hosted and the root directory of the file system, run the following command.

 ```typescript